IanWardell/csv-parse-to-txt/README.md

 Steps to use:
 1) Delete colum heading from the Excel file
-2) Ronvert .xlsx to .csv
+2) Convert .xlsx to .csv
 3) Run the python script ./csv_to_txt.py -f sample.csv
+4) Open the output folder to view results